glasserc/cleff-sandbox/docs/intro.md

 explicit which effects are being used. `cleff` provides some built-in effects which do simple, foundational things like "return additional side-channel information".
-You can define additional effects -- some examples might be "have access to some settings" or "make HTTP requests".
-With `cleff`, this might be expressed using a type signature like `Eff '[GetSettings, Http] SomeResult`[*], where `GetSettings` and `Http` might be effects that we have designed.
+You can define additional effects -- some examples might be "have access to some settings" or "store User records".
+With `cleff`, this might be expressed using a type signature like `Eff '[GetSettings, StoreUser] SomeResult`[*], where `GetSettings` and `StoreUser` might be effects that we have designed.

-[*] You will instead typically see a type signature that looks more like `(GetSettings :> es, Http :> es) => Eff es SomeResult`, meaning "this thing works with any set of effects that has _at least_ `GetSettings` and `Http`.
+[*] You will instead typically see a type signature that looks more like `(GetSettings :> es, StoreUser :> es) => Eff es SomeResult`, meaning "this thing works with any set of effects that has _at least_ `GetSettings` and `StoreUser`.
 This makes it easier to compose actions that use different sets of effects, since the effects can just be added together.

 So then you have such an action that uses a bunch of effects.
 We then are able to "interpret" the effects in different ways.
-For example, we might have an implementation of the `Http` effect that we use in production, which actually makes HTTP requests over the network, but in testing we might use prerecorded HTTP responses. `cleff` gives us lots of tools to provide implementations of effects.
+For example, we might have an implementation of the `StoreUser` effect that we use in production, which actually writes to a database, but in testing we might simply capture the stored users and examine them later. `cleff` gives us lots of tools to provide implementations of effects.
 Each implementation removes an effect from the action until you get to either no effects (in which case you have a pure computation) or just the IO effect (in which case you can convert to an `IO` action, say to